Swarangi24/Roundabout_Detetction/README.md

 # Roundabout Detection for Database Integration
-## Team: Code_Wizards

-### Problem Statement 2:
+### Problem Statement :
 **Detecting Missing Roundabouts for Database Integration**

 ### Objective:
-Our goal is to detect roundabouts from provided geometry data and integrate them into the database.
+To detect roundabouts from provided geometry data and integrate them into the database.
 The challenge involves identifying roundabouts based on spatial patterns and geometry characteristics, even when attribute data is missing.

 ---